Computer Science (CS)

 CS 410.
 Systems Analysis and Design.
 (3 Credits)

 The fundamental concepts of systems analysis and design are studied in the context of computerized information systems.
 Topics include high-level system construction tools, system design methodology, data representation languages such as XML, server-based system design, web services, system security, and system description languages such as UML.
 Also addressed is the human element in system design: working with users and domain experts to develop system requirements, and understanding the challenges of large scale system projects.
 Each student completes a number of systems design projects during the term.
-Prerequisite: CS 310 with a minimum grade of C- or instructor permission.
+Prerequisite: CS 310 with a minimum grade of C-.

 CS 412.
 Software Engineering.
 (3 Credits)